petehunt/react-touch/README.md

 That means you didn't edit `src/main.js` to include your Parse JavaScript API key.

-### It's messed up on Windows

-On Windows `npm` sometimes does not work correctly.
-Make sure you install `git` and use the git `bash` shell to run the commands.
-If `npm start` still doesn't work, try running `node_modules/.bin/watchify -t staticify -t reactify -o build/main.js src/main.js` manually from `bash`.

 ### What!?
 I can `require()` CSS files!?

 Yes.
 Within your CSS files you can also `require()` images like so: